miguelmancio/miguelmancio/README.md

 🚀 Systems Analyst | Java

-🚀 **Computer Science student, currently pursuing a degree in Systems Analysis and Development, passionate about technology and constantly learning.**
+🚀 Systems Analysis and Development student, currently pursuing my degree and continuously developing my skills in software development and technology.

 ## 🌐 Where to find me